KenKundert/sshconfig/README.rst

    # Preferred networks, in order.
 If one of these networks are not available,
    # another will be chosen at random from the available networks.
    PREFERRED_NETWORKS = ['Work']

-   # Location of output file (must be an absolute path)
-   CONFIG_FILE = "~/.ssh/config"

-   # Attribute overrides for all hosts
-   OVERRIDES = """
-       Ciphers aes256-ctr,aes128-ctr,arcfour256,arcfour,aes256-cbc,aes128-cbc
-   """

-   # Attribute defaults for all hosts
-   DEFAULTS = """
-       ForwardX11 no

-       # This will keep a seemingly dead connection on life support for 10
-       # minutes before giving up on it.
-       TCPKeepAlive no
-       ServerAliveInterval 60
-       ServerAliveCountMax 10

-       # Enable connection sharing
-       ControlMaster auto
-       ControlPath /tmp/ssh_mux_%h_%p_%r
-   """

-   # Known proxies
-   PROXIES = {
-       'work_proxy': 'socat - PROXY:webproxy.ext.workinghard.com:%h:%p,proxyport=80',
-       'school_proxy': 'proxytunnel -q -p sproxy.fna.learning.edu:1080 -d %h:%p',
-       'tunnelr_proxy': 'ssh tunnelr -W %h:%p',
-           # it is not necessary to add tunnelr as a proxy, you can always
-           # specify a host as a proxy, and if you do you will get this
-           # proxyCommand by default.
-The only benefit adding this entry to
-           # PROXIES provides is that tunnelr is listed in the available proxies
-           # when using the --available command line option.
-   }

-   # My locations
-   LOCATIONS = {
-      'home': 'San Francisco California',
-      'washington': 'Washington DC',
-      'toulouse': 'Toulouse France',
-   }

 All of these entries are optional.